 Coverage Mapping

-Small cell ROI requires precise answer to question; Where should I build?
+Small cell ROI requires precise answers to the questions:

 • Where are the people located who need coverage?